ukblumf/randomise-it/README.md

 Lists can be private, public or commercial.

 **Private**, only can be seen by yourself.
-**Public Open**, allows anyone to use your list and see contents of list
-	• Possible new property - Editable Yes/No
-**Public Closed**, allows anyone to use your list but can only use resulting values they cannot see whole list.
+**Public**, allows anyone to use your list but can only use resulting values they cannot see whole list.
-**Commercial Open**, allows other users to purchase your list and then see entire contents.
-	• Possible new property - Editable Yes/No
-**Commercial Closed**, allows other users to purchase your list but only use resulting values cannot see whole list.
+**Commercial**, allows other users to purchase your list but only use resulting values cannot see whole list.